 - hollow logs

+Looking at photos of red-eared sliders in their natural habitat will help guide you on how to set up the enclosure.
 Whatever you choose to add, make sure to create at least a couple places where your turtle can hide from view.
 This helps them feel more secure!

 What to feed to a red-eared slider